Airplane!? What is it?

-- Fate Worse Than Death: Listening to Ted's exposition about his guilt and failed relationship with Elaine drives three different passengers to commit suicide.
+- Fate Worse than Death: Listening to Ted's exposition flashbacks about his guilt and failed relationship with Elaine drives three different passengers to commit suicide.

 - Flashback: Ted and Elaine (meeting in the bar, rolling on the beach, in the hospital, in the Peace Corps), Ted's war memories.